Nicolaslegoat/holbertonschool-simple_shell/README.md

 # 0x16.
 C - Simple Shell
-Project to be done in teams of 3 people (your team:Jeremy Macal, Eric Maresq, Nicolas Mancino)
+Project to be done in teams of 3 people (your team:Jeremy Macal, Eric Marescq, Nicolas Mancino)

 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: